ashbrook-io/ashbrook-io.github.io/_posts/2020-09-04-adding-chart-labels-with-chart-js-to-bar-charts-and-stacked-bar-charts.md

 3. I happen to know that the meta key is 3 here so that's hard coded. pretty sure this would never get a great idea, but for some reason i couldn't find the controller to call the meta by index for this object and i didn't go back and refactor this after i switched over to plugins.
 4. I also have some values hard coded instead of calculated.

 Other than those items, it's basically the same thing.
+So originally I had things setup this way without some of the extra stuff in there for formatting etc. and that worked fine.

 {% gist c19b5ed165ff1a93791cc6ddc7157234 Animation.js %}